Books of a Serious Stamp

 Mr. Collins’s preferred book is also illuminating.
 James Fordyce’s Sermons to Young Women were incredibly popular, and they were a popular object of both critique and satire.
 This was a conduct books for girls, not quite something like self-help, and not like parenting guides like we have now.
 The volume was specifically meant for young women, not yet married but old enough to be out and interacting with society, to learn how to behave themselves.
 Fordyce preached modesty in dress and manner, piety, and what he called “shamefacedness.”
 He wrote at a time when the first seeds of feminism (and industrialization which would bring many women outside of the home) were making themselves felt in England.
 His sermons should be understood as primarily reactive: girls, who were just beginning to read novels alone and pursue companionate marriages and even, some of them, travel and become educated, need this instruction because they are starting to get out of line.
 Wollstonecraft treated his work at length, and even called Fordyce’s ideal woman “a house slave,” someone degraded and demeaned.
 It is certainly notable, and not meant to reflect very well on Fordyce, that this is what Collins considers beneficial reading for young women.

 It is also notable that a copy of the book is present in the Bennet house, along with the novel from the circulating library.
-It’s hard to know what to make of this; Fordyce’s ideal woman is nothing like Elizabeth, or Mrs. Bennet, though he would approve of Jane.
+It’s hard to know what to make of this; Fordyce’s ideal woman is nothing like Elizabeth, or Mrs. Bennet, though he would likely approve of Jane.
 Many of Mary’s moral pronouncements on female virtue seem straight out of Fordyce; it’s possible the book is hers.
 It’s also possible the book was a gift from some well-meaning relative.
 The Bennet parents are both, in their different ways, hilariously unlikely to procure such a volume for their children.
 Mr. Bennet would find the whole thing funny, and likely a waste of time; regardless, he does not take particular care for his children’s educations.
 Mrs. Bennet takes even less care.
 Mary is likely the only person to be interested in a reading from the book, though Jane and Elizabeth are no doubt being polite.

 Again, it is important that the rejection of Collins’s reading taste is embodied in Lydia, who does not pretend to be interested and quickly interrupts.
 Collins stuffily remarks that